Home > Skills > What Is Compound Annual Growth Rate (CAGR)?

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 CAGR, which stands for compound annual growth rate, is the rate at which an investment grows.
-Calculating the CAGR for an investment between two points (years) can show how well the investment performed in that time period.
-CAGR is useful for comparing the historical performance of investments.
+Finance professionals calculate the CAGR for investments between two points in time (typically years or months) to understand how well the investment performed in that period.
+Compound annual growth rates are useful for comparing the historical performance of investments and predicting future performance.

 How to Calculate CAGR